 Read Also: New Therapeutic Target to Reverse Asocial Behavior in Cannabis Users Found by INSERM Researchers

-This epidemic had then led federal authorities to pass several laws to restrict the sale of electronic cigarettes containing nicotine or ban flavorings, or even ban all sales of electronic cigarettes, as was the case in Massachusetts in late 2019.
+This epidemic had led federal authorities to pass several laws to restrict the sale of electronic cigarettes containing nicotine or ban flavorings, or even ban all sales of electronic cigarettes, as was the case in Massachusetts in late 2019.

 For the authors of the study, the authorities were on the wrong track for reducing EVALI’s risks, since the danger came from e-liquids sourced informally.